Kees-van-der-Oord/Arduino-Nano-Every-Timer-Controller-B/README.md

 By default Timer Control B0 is defined as TimerB0 in the EveryTimerB library\
 If you would like to use the TCB1 and TCB2 as well you have to copy the code\
 from the EveryTimerB.cpp into your product file and adapt for B1 and B2 timers.\
-It looks like that the Arduino Core is using timer B3 (for what ?) so don't\
+The Arduino Core is using timer B3 for millis() and micros() so don't mess with\
-mess with that if you don't want to break something.\
+TCB3  if you don't want to break the functionality of these functions.\
 Note that the Timer B also implements PWM on several pins, so there might be\
 some conflicts there too.